Europe shares hit 5-year high as Fed sticks to stimulus

 “The market now realises that it will take much longer to unwind quantitative easing, but at the end, economic growth will pick up, so going into cyclical stocks still makes a lot of sense,” he said.

-European shares seen as defensive were lagging on Thursday, with German utility down 1.3 percent and Swiss pharma group Novartis down 0.6 percent, as investors turned to stocks more strongly influenced by the economic cycle.
+European shares seen as defensive were lagging on Thursday, with German utility down 2 percent and Swiss pharma group Novartis down 0.8 percent, as investors turned to more cyclical stocks.

 The Fed also cut its projection for 2013 economic growth to a 2.0 percent to 2.3 percent range from a June estimate of 2.3 percent to 2.6 percent.
 The downgrade for 2014 was even sharper.

-Portuguese stocks underperformed, with the country’s PSI20 benchmark rising only 0.2 percent, after Standard & Poor’s put Portugal under warning of a possible credit-rating downgrade while the country’s international lenders were in Lisbon discussing its bailout.
+Portuguese stocks bucked the trend, with the country’s PSI20 benchmark down 0.2 percent after Standard & Poor’s put Portugal under warning of a possible credit-rating downgrade while the country’s international lenders were in Lisbon discussing its bailout.